markmarijnissen/js-mediator/README.md

 ```
 This line is as unobstrusive as it can be.
 It's even possible to register the module in a seperate file (for example when you export your code as a global variable).

-#### More benefits:
+## More benefits:

-* Most design patterns block the natural flow of programming.
+* **Follows natural flow of programmer:** Most design patterns block the natural flow of programming.
 The Mediator pattern works well with the natural flow, because it allows you to experiment and hack in the Mediators, while keeping the core of your code (i.e. the Modules) clean.
 Once your implementation is ready, you can extract functionality into individual modules.

-* Most design patterns are all-or-nothing.
+* **It's not all-or-nothing:** Most design patterns are all-or-nothing.
 The Mediator pattern can be slowly introduced.
 Starting with one big module, you can slowly extract functionality into multiple modules (and mediate between them).

+* **Testable:** The encapsulated nature of Modules makes it easy to write unit-tests.
+As you have almost no dependencies and your outside API (methods, events) is as small and conscise as it can be, mocking other modules should not be difficult.

-* Mediators are future-proof.
-As JavaScript frameworks are changing so fast, it can be hard to keep up.
+* **Mediators are future-proof.** As JavaScript frameworks are changing so fast, it can be hard to keep up.
 The Mediator pattern is unobtrusive and makes no assumptions.
 You can easily swap out different modules for newer technology.

-## Common Pitfalls
+## What the Mediator does not do

-Since the Mediator pattern makes no assumptions, you need to decide for yourself:
+Since the Mediator pattern makes no assumptions about your code, you need to decide for yourself:

 * How should you split the app into Modules?
 * What should be the domain of a single Mediator?
 How many Mediators do you create?
 * How does the data flow in your application?

+## How to create a mess with Mediators

-Also, it's still possible to create really bad stuff:
+It's still possible to create really bad stuff:

 * Use many Mediators on a single Module to create confusion about how the module is connected.
 * Put too much logic into the mediators.